-The laboratory of Dr. Taosheng Chen studies the roles of nuclear receptors PXR and CAR in regulating drug-induced liver toxicity, tumorigenesis, and cancer drug resistance.
+The laboratory of Dr. Taosheng Chen studies the roles of nuclear receptors PXR and CAR and the CYP3A subfamily of drug–metabolizing enzymes in regulating drug-induced liver toxicity, tumorigenesis, and cancer drug resistance.
 We develop novel chemical probes/therapeutic leads by using a multidisciplinary approach (biology, chemistry and structural biology), and use them to interrogate the function of PXR, CAR and CYP3A in order to overcome drug toxicity, drug resistance and tumorigenesis in cellular and animal models (Lin et al, Nat Commun.
 8:741, 2017).

 The successful candidate will work in a collaborative and multidisciplinary environment by collaborating with biologists, chemists and structural biologists (https://www.stjude.org/chen).

-Highly motivated individuals (biologist or pharmacologist) with evidence of scientific accomplishment are encouraged to apply.
-Significant experience in one of the following areas is desirable: regulation of gene expression and/or splicing, using animal models to study small molecules, cell and molecular biology, or pharmacology.
+Highly motivated individuals with a strong publication record or other evidence of scientific accomplishment are encouraged to apply.
+Expertise in cell and molecular biology and significant experience in regulation of gene transcription and splicing are desirable.
 Candidates must have (or soon receive) a PhD or MD degree.

 Taosheng Chen, PhD